 - To attend all timetabled classes as required by the programme on which you are enrolled.

 - To arrive on time for classes; late arrival causes disruption to other class members and is unfair to the tutor.

 - To notify the Academic Team of any known lateness in the morning so it may be brought to the tutor’s attention.

 - To notify the Academic Team in advance of any absences so it may be brought to the tutor’s attention.

 - To independently make arrangements to catch up on any work missed during absence.

 - To give a week’s prior notice to the Academic Team of any absence or lateness where extra-curricular arrangements unavoidably conflict with classes (acceptance of the validity of the request is at the discretion of the tutor).

 For more information please see our Attendance Policy.

 Freedom of Speech

 Freedom of speech is an important part of academic and wider life.
-The Art Academy will ensure it promotes freedom of speech for its students, staff and visiting speakers.
+The Academy will ensure it promotes freedom of speech for its students, staff and visiting speakers.
 On rare occasions, individuals might seek to express unlawful opinions or an event might lead to a breach of the peace.
-It is, therefore, necessary to have regulations, as described below, to deal with the situation.
-However, in assessing any necessary restrictions the Art Academy will always be mindful of the sacrosanct principle of freedom of speech.
-Please click here for our Freedom of Speech Policy.
+It is, therefore, necessary to have regulations, as described below in our Freedom of Speech policy, to deal with the situation.
+However, in assessing any necessary restrictions the Academy will always be mindful of the sacrosanct principle of freedom of speech.
+For more information please see our Freedom of Speech Policy.